-Paco is a marine ecologist based in Sydney, with a strong background in shellfish reefs ecosystem functioning and ecosystem services provision.
-He has just finished his PhD thesis “Oysters as fish habitat in NSW” at the Department of Biological Sciences at Macquarie University, Sydney.
+Paco Martínez-Baena is a marine ecologist based in Sydney, with a strong background in shellfish reefs ecosystem functioning, ecosystem services provision and seascape ecology.

 Paco assists The Nature Conservancy in the monitoring and evaluation of the shellfish reef restoration programs through Australia’s south coast since 2019.
 Most recently, Paco is assisting the Operations Manager in the management and establishment of the Reef Builder program in Botany Bay, engaging with project partners, stakeholders and assisting with site selection and project permitting.

 Paco has a PhD in marine ecology from Macquarie University where he is a Honorary Postdoctoral Associate.

 Restoring shellfish reefs

 Shellfish reefs are Australia’s most critically endangered marine ecosystem.
 Made up of billions of oysters and mussels, they once thrived in Australia’s bays and estuaries from Noosa in Queensland right around Australia’s southern coastline to Perth in Western Australia.
 Now less than 10% remain.